Don't go it alone

 - I'm expecting healing.
 It may take a while, and it will most definitely be on it's own timeline, but it will come.

 When I was walking my own journey of loss I wanted others to tell me that the pain would lessen.
 I wanted to hear that the confusion would clear and that this way of life would not always be mine.
 With hesitation (because I don't know your story), but also with so much love, I want to tell you that, in time, the heartache mingles into life with a less forceful presence- and joy and peace find a place to take root.
 And my advice?
 Water it.
-Those baby roots deserve to be nurtured so that your story can continue to bring forth beauty.
+Those roots deserve to be nurtured so that your story can continue to bring forth beauty.

-It goes like this...we see those lines and the expectation clock begins.
+We see those lines and the expectation clock begins.

 on loss